nicolabarban/nicolabarban.github.io/index.md

 ---

 I am Professor of Demography at the Alma Mater Studiorum University of Bologna and an international co-investigator of the ESRC Research Centre on Micro-Social Change (MiSoC).
-I am the Principal invesitgator of the ERC Starting Grant [**GENPOP**](www.genpop.org)
+I am the Principal invesitgator of the ERC Consolidator Grant [**GENPOP**](www.genpop.org)

 ## Research interests: